Maria-Catherine/Cookbook-Trends/README.md

 ```

-This similar to the query above but does not omit books with NULL
+The following is like the query above but does not omit books with NULL
 subjects.
 This joined data was saved in a new table
 “all_books_missing_subjects,” to analyze the title words: